 When started, XILab opens a controllers detection window.
 By means of libximc library, XILab queries controllers connected to the system and displays a list of found and successfully identified controllers.

 The list of found controllers is displayed on the start screen.
-Here you can select one or more controllers and open them using the Open selected button.
+The controllers can be connected via both USB and Ethernet (supported tcp, udp and xinet).
+You can select one or more controllers and open them using the Open selected button.
 If one controller is chosen, then XILab Main window in single-axis control mode will be opened, if more than one controller is chosen the XILab Main window in multi-axis control mode window will be opened.
 You could repeat the search by clicking the Rescan button or exit the program by clicking Exit.
 If the Open last button is active it means that all the controllers that had been opened in the previous run of XILab were found.
 Clicking the Open last button will then open the last saved configuration.

 XILab can work with virtual XIMC controllers, which support the request-response protocol of a real controller.
 Virtual controllers may be useful for testing and getting used to the XILab interface, if no real hardware controllers are connected to the system.

 The Settings button opens the new tab that contains the XIMC devices detection options.